 And now as I navigate the choppy waters of trying to keep two kids happy while I run endless errands, I need a better strategy than “leave the shopping cart where it is, exit the building as fast as possible, and NEVER GO BACK TO THAT STORE.”

 I’m running out of grocery stores.

-8 Ways to Achieve Ninja Mom Status During Temper Tantrums
+8 Ways to Achieve Ninja Mom Status During Toddler Tantrums

 I’m in awe of that calm ninja mom.
 So I decided to do some research on how she handles her kids’ temper tantrums so well.

 Here are the best tips I found.
 Try them out the next time your kid has a nuclear meltdown over a box of Cinnamon Toast Crunch, and channel your own ninja badass mom.